 When you’re on a business trip or a long-delayed vacation, the last thing you want is to be stuck in a hotel room suffering with the traveler’s diarrhea for a few days.
 Decades ago I was teaching pharmacology to second-year medical students and Terry was doing field work for her doctoral degree in medical anthropology in Oaxaca, Mexico.
-No matter how careful we were, digestive tract problems were frequent companions.
+Despite our caution, we often experienced digestive tract problems.
 Eventually our systems did adapt, but it took more than a year.
 When you are on a trip, you do not have the “luxury” of time.

 An article in the respected journal JAMA (Jan.
 6, 2015) actually concludes: